aboul3la/Sublist3r/README.md

--b            | --bruteforce  | Enable the subbrute bruteforce module -p            | --ports       | Scan the found subdomains against specific tcp ports -v            | --verbose     | Enable the verbose mode and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file
+-b            | --bruteforce  | Enable the subbrute bruteforce module -p            | --ports       | Scan the found subdomains against specific tcp ports -v            | --verbose     | Enable the verbose mode and display results in realtime -s            | --silent      | Disables verbosity and runs the script silently -t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file